Shmuel Eisenstadt: Career

-Background and education

-Eisenstadt was born in 1923 in Warsaw, Poland.
-In the early 1930s, his widowed mother took him to Jerusalem and he was educated in Palestine from the age of 12.
-In 1940, Eisenstadt studied at the Hebrew University where he received his M.A. and Ph.D. in sociology.
-After the 1947-48 school year, he went back to Jerusalem to be an assistant lecturer in Martin Buber's department under whom he had written his master's thesis.
-Eisenstadt stayed at the Hebrew University and began teaching there, served as the Chairman of the Department of Sociology from 1950 to 1969, and also served as Dean of the Faculty of Humanities for a few years.

 Eisenstadt contributed to the understanding of cultures and civilizations.
 As a social scientist, "Eisenstadt has focused on the interplay between cultural and structural processes of change and on inherent tensions and antinomies rather than on uniform process of development" Eisenstadt researched broad themes of social change, modernities and civilizations.
 One of his arguments is that "fundamentalism is not a traditional but a modern phenomenon".

 Eisenstadt summed up his views by saying "I try to understand what was the historical experience of the great civilizations...to try to understand the major dynamics of these civilizations and how they became modern societies, how they modernize and how they develop different cultural programs of modernity".

-In honor of Eisenstadt's contributions to sociology Erik Cohen, Moshe Lissak, and Uri Almagor compiled the book, Comparative Social Dynamics: Essays in Honor of S.N Eisenstadt.
+In honor of Eisenstadt's contributions to sociology Erik Cohen, Moshe Lissak, and Uri Almagor compiled Comparative Social Dynamics: Essays in Honor of S.N Eisenstadt.
 The contributions of this book were written by Eisenstadt's former students and colleagues at the Department of Sociology and Social Anthropology of the Hebrew University of Jerusalem.
 The articles relate to Eisenstadt's major themes in the study of cultures, modernization, and social and political change.
 Eisenstadt's work touches many different fields of sociology, time periods, and cultures and the editors felt the leading concept of Eisenstadt's work was social dynamics.